 Evaluate the use of several commodity USB and WiFi camera systems to accommodate hardware cost or performance improvements and availability.

 Test operation over many hours of unattended operation.
-Goals include reliable operation for at least 100 hours (four days) and rapid detection and communication of problems (e.g. controlled suspension of operation and sending of text messages after leak detection).
+Goals include reliable operation for at least 100 hours (four days) and rapid detection and communication of problems (e.g., controlled suspension of operation and sending of text messages after leak detection).

 Develop procedures for replacing any subsystem without interrupting the long-term experiment.

 For example, the most difficult of these operations would involve cellstat replacement.
 First, a second cellstat would be filled with nutrient, brought to temperature, and innoculated from the current cellstat.
-Calibration data is supplied as the culture is brought to early log phase growth rate.
+Calibration data are supplied as the culture is brought to early log phase growth rate.
 Once achieved, the liquid flow through the system will be paused and the new cellstat swapped into the system.
 Restarting the system with the new cellstat name in the configuration file will complete the cellstat change.
 Each instance of cellstat, lagoon, or auto-sampler is given a unique name which will appear during Bluetooth discovery.
 The device names which appear in a configuration file define the components in that system.
 Auto-sampler replacement merely requires the controlled interruption and resumption of normal flow operations, while lagoon replacement will require a greatly reduced flow rate and possibly extra inducers to re-establish the viral population.

--Project Plan Three complete EvoStat systems will be built: One, almost complete as of this writing, to support the work of Edgell et alia at the Genome Sciences building on the campus of UNC-Chapel Hill.
+-Project Plan Three complete EvoStat systems will be built: One, almost complete as of this writing, to support the work of Edgell et al. at the Genome Sciences building on the campus of UNC-Chapel Hill.
 A second will be constructed at the local makerspace in Durham, NC (Splatspace) where we have access to 3D printers, electronic workbench, and machine shop resources, and a third at the Museum of Life and Science, where principal construction of components for all three systems will be occur.
 Patent application(s) will be completed covering various aspects of the project including the design of three custom components to perform turbidometer and auto-sampling, and software components for process control, communication, and image processing.
 Improve the design to exploit low-cost alternatives to specialized equipment, and allow for the construction and substantial modification of the device to be performed by the laboratory personnel who will be using it.
 Describe the studies that will be performed to meet the stated technological goals, including key technical milestones and a timeline narrative.